ueberdosis/hocuspocus/docs/src/docPages/installation/laravel.md

 TODO

-We’re working on a package to integrate hocuspocus with Laravel. 👀
+We’re working on a package to integrate Hocuspocus with Laravel. 👀